bumie-e/SEA-X/README.md

 Tried to acheive the same results from Yolov5 by leveraging a UNet CNN architecture.
 This research uses the same dataset, preprocessing method but with a UNet model and a extra layer.
 The results are a displayed differently in that using semantic segmentation to show the mapped areas and a collective accuracy rather than individual predictions.

-A similar poster was presented at Data Scientist Bootcamp 2019, but this one has been improved.
+A similar poster was presented at Data Scientist Bootcamp 2019, but this one has been improved using a different approach.
+Here's the poster of the previous one.

 ![Screenshot 2022-07-07 121514](https://user-images.githubusercontent.com/54020973/177760978-fb89f73f-a15f-4e67-997b-d7450ddc8408.png)